 The phenomenon of these ‘living room restaurants’ (huiskamerrestaurants) has proved its success. […]

 The Jordaan Quarter lies just outside the three canal rings of Amsterdam, along the Prinsengracht canal.
 The Jordaan Quarter is considered a typical Amsterdam neighbourhood.
 The rich Jordaan history involves immigrants, poverty, social unrest, reflected in the Jordaan folk music and culture.
-The Jordaan is great Amsterdam quarter for restaurants and to go shopping.
-View […]
+The Amsterdam Jordaan Quarter is a 17th century neighbourhood that has great restaurants, terraces, lovely […]

 Since 1989, mysterious statues have appeared in Amsterdam.
 No one knows the maker, no one knows when they were placed there, they just seem to appear out of nowhere.
 Who can be its maker?
 Running man with violin case The statue of a running man holding a violin case was the first statue by […]

 Right behind busy Amsterdam shopping street of Kalverstraat lies an tranquil courtyard and the museum that tells the history of Amsterdam.
 From Amsterdam’s birth as a farmers and fishermen’s settlement along the banks of the river Amstel and the inner sea, to a fast growing European port, trading goods for Europe, to the rise of […]